JamesBrill/react-speech-recognition/docs/POLYFILLS.md

 ```

 ### Limitations
+* As the Azure polyfill loads asynchronously, it's recommended that you use your own `loadingSpeechRecognition` state rather than `browserSupportsSpeechRecognition` to decide when to render fallback content when Speech Recognition is not available.
+This is because on Chrome, `browserSupportsSpeechRecognition` will return `true` - as a result, your speech recognition component will appear briefly with the Google Speech Recognition engine and then with the polyfill engine, potentially causing a janky user experience.
+The example code above demonstrates the use of such a loading state
 * On Safari and Firefox, an error will be thrown if calling `startListening` to switch to a different language without first calling `stopListening`.
 It's recommended that you stick to one language and, if you do need to change languages, call `stopListening` first
 * If you don't specify a language, Azure will return a 400 response.
 When calling `startListening`, you will need to explicitly provide one of the language codes defined [here](https://docs.microsoft.com/en-us/azure/cognitive-services/speech-service/language-support).
 For English, use `en-GB` or `en-US`
 * Safari will throw an error on `localhost` as it requires HTTPS. [ngrok](https://ngrok.com/) is a nice tool for serving a local web app over HTTPS (also good for testing your web app on mobile devices as well)